 8) -In your mind, Books for dummies describe all books.

 9) -You can only speed read with books on audio aka press fast forward and use your bookmark aka pause button.

 10) -Face book is the only book you’ve ever read.

-The mysterious figure strikes M.T.’s cranium, cracking completely open as if its a pinata full of dark rose colored blood.
+The mysterious figure strikes M.T.’s cranium, cracking completely open as if it’s a Piñata full of dark rose-colored blood.
 Exactly one week later on the subsequent Tuesday-a week after the attack and M.T. lies on his death bed, pale as a winter moon.
-He’s forcing an awkward smile before sinking into the unknown abyss of afterlife.
+He’s forcing an awkward smile before sinking into the unknown abyss of the afterlife.
 Nostalgically he reflects on past events in life such as his freshman year in college when he tried speed dating.
 Not on purpose, he was just dumped a lot.